raspberrypilearning/testing-vision/en/step_3.md

 --- /collapse ---

 --- task ---
-Now run all the code by going to the `Runtime` menu and choosing `Run all`.
+Now to run all the code, go to the `Runtime` menu and choose `Run all`.

-You'll need to wait a few seconds for things to load, but you should see your image displayed in the notebook.
+You need to wait a few seconds for things to load, but you should see your image displayed in the notebook.
 --- /task ---

 ![The output of the code: Text reading 'Downloading data from https://dojo.soy/predict-dog 16384/16291 [==============================] - 0s 1us/step' followed by an image of a dog with numbered axies for the width and height of the image.](images/load_image.png)